-The Sheriff’s Office lobby will be opening for regular business Tuesday, May 26th 2020.
+The Sheriff’s Office lobby is open for regular business.

 Due to social distancing protocols the lobby will be limited to no more than five (5) people at one time.